 I’m an amateur gardener.
 I grow exotics like passion vines and voodoo lilies – and also tomatoes and peppers for eating and preserving.
 I once convinced a jasmine plant to produce fruit (yes, in Massachusetts) and then grew new jasmine plants from the seeds.
 I love to cook and preserve food, and I’m fascinated by fermentation.
 I make great pickles, good beer, and passable wine.
 I love to use old recipes, including some that I found in my great, great grandfather’s kitchen notebook.

 I hold a black belt in Karate, and I practiced Judo for more than a decade.
 The high points of my judo career were the times that olympic medalists and members of the Canadian and Russian national teams used me as a crash-test dummy / rag-doll during warmups.
-I find that those experiences prepared me well for technology leadership roles.
+I find that those experiences prepared me well for executive leadership roles.
 These days, I satisfy my thrill-seeking urges as a bicycle commuter.